 Peggy joined Leigh & Orange in 1994 after graduating from the University of Melbourne in 1989.
 She has extensive experience in handling multi-disciplinary projects across a wide spectrum of building types, with particular emphasis on high-end mixed-use, super high-rise and TOD developments such as Shanghai Pudong Shangri-La hotel, Wheelock Square, Langham XinTianDi and Andaz Shanghai hotels, L’Avenue Shanghai and Guangzhou CTF Finance Centre, which were completed with high standards and were awarded prestigious international design and quality building awards.
 Born in a multilingual country of Malaysia, Peggy becomes a polyglot.
 Together with this special background, language skills and extensive project experience, Peggy masters her expertise in leading multi-national, multi-cultural and multi-disciplinary project teams to meet the requirements of prestigious Hong Kong and international developers, world-class hotel operators, etc. for delivering projects with the high quality and standards.

-He is currently a director of the firm.
-Nicholas also acted, for 15 years, as the environmental manager administrating ISO 14001 and advocating sustainability.
-Scholastically, he is firmly committed to the vigor and integration of research and practice.
-He was a tutor at the City University for 8 years.
+Nicholas is currently a director of the firm leading a small team of architects and designers.
+He has also served, for 12 years, as the environmental manager of the company, administering the environmental management system and advocating sustainability.
+In a personal capacity, Nicholas was a design tutor at the City University of Hong Kong for the eight years between 2002 and 2009.
 Nicholas has received numerous awards, starting with a student’s prize for outstanding academic achievement in 1989, to a recent HKIA merit award in 2012.

 Shing Koon Kwan graduated from University of New South Wales, Australia and joined Leigh & Orange in 1997.
 KK’s experience provides strength for design and project management from feasibility study to completion through multidisciplinary coordination, statuary liaison and construction contract administration.